-Moscow tightens restrictions as infections, deaths soar
+Moscow to shut shops, schools as COVID-19 deaths soar

 MOSCOW (AP) — Authorities in Moscow on Thursday announced plans to shut restaurants, cinemas and non-food stores and introduce other restrictions later this month, as Russia registered the highest daily numbers of new coronavirus infections and deaths since the start of the pandemic.

 The government coronavirus task force reported 36,339 new confirmed infections and 1,036 deaths in the past 24 hours.
 That brought Russia’s death toll to 227,389, by far the highest in Europe.
+President Vladimir Putin has voiced consternation about vaccine hesitancy and sought to urge more to come forward for jabs.

-Russian President Vladimir Putin on Wednesday responded to rising contagion and deaths by ordering Russians to stay off work from Oct.30 to Nov.7, and Moscow Mayor Sergei Sobyanin followed up Thursday by introducing a slew of restrictions in the capital.
+Putin on Wednesday responded to rising contagion and deaths by ordering Russians to stay off work from Oct.
+30 to Nov.
+7, and Moscow Mayor Sergei Sobyanin followed up Thursday by introducing a slew of restrictions in the capital.

-All restaurants, cafes and non-food stores, gyms, cinemas and other entertainment venues in the Russian capital will be shut from Oct.28 to Nov.7, and schools and kindergartens will also be closed during that period.
+All non-food stores, gyms, cinemas and other entertainment venues in the Russian capital will be shut from Oct.
+28 to Nov.
+7. Restaurants and cafes will only be allowed to deliver takeaway orders, and schools and kindergartens will also be closed during that period.

 Access to museums, theaters, concert halls and other venues will be limited to holders of digital codes proving vaccination or past illness, a practice that will also remain in place after Nov.
 7 per the Cabinet’s advice.